AHXR/Clockwerk/README.md

 ```

 **background** is the path where the background file is located.
 **sounds** is the path where you have stored your sound replacements.
-Make sure the files match the same theme:
+Make sure the files match the same pattern:
 * start.wav - Timer toggled on
 * end.wav - Timer toggled off
 * trigger.wav - Timer hits 0:00
 * warning.wav - Warning sound
 * silence.wav - Mute sound
 * unmute.wav - Unmute sound

 **clock** - The color of the clock in hex.
 **gameclock** - The color of the game clock in hex.